 Karen O. Spohn, Ph.D.

-Dr. Karen O. Spohn teaches undergraduate and graduate courses in economics and finance in the Division of Business at Rivier University.
+Dr. Karen O. Spohn teaches undergraduate and graduate courses in economics and finance in the Division of Business and Security Studies at Rivier University.
 In 2013, she was named the Business Educator of the Year at the New Hampshire Excellence in Education Awards.
 In 2018, she was a Team Participant in the Institute on Project Based Learning (PBL) at Worcester Polytechnic Institute.

 Dr. Spohn’s research on sustainability is incorporated in the courses she teaches.
 In Spring 2019, Dr. Spohn co-taught Integrated Biotechnology & Sustainable Solutions with Dr. Jocelyn Fraga Muller, Biology Department, Rivier University.
 This interdisciplinary course included planning, implementing, and evaluating an environmental service learning project in Costa Rica.
 Her Socially Responsible Investing course is one of twelve highlighted on the Stock-Trak portfolio simulation website.
 Dr. Spohn won Best of Region 1 Award at the Northeast Council of Business Schools and Programs ACBSP Region 1 Conference on “Sustainability and Corporate Responsibility in the Classroom” for her presentation, “Teaching ESG Investing with Portfolio Simulation.”